NVlabs/PAMTRI/PoseEstNet/README.md

    python3 setup.py install --user
    ```
    The line `# COCOAPI=/path/to/install/cocoapi` indicates that you need to specify a path to have the repo cloned and then set an environment variable (`COCOAPI` in this case) accordingly.
-4. Initialize directories for output and log:
+7. Change the current working directory back to `${POSE_ROOT}`, and create directories for output and log:
    ```
    mkdir output
    mkdir log